 I’m finding it so curious to see how many novelists in this series are inspired by Bruce Springsteen.
 He’s probably not the kind of artiste people would imagine if you mentioned using music as a muse to write, but he’s behind so many characters and character dilemmas.
 My guest this week has compiled writing soundtracks ever since he was at school, and still keeps mixtapes from that time.
 He revisits them occasionally out of amused curiosity, and says that Springsteen gave his characters a gritty humanity he couldn’t otherwise have found.
 Decades on, he’s using soundtracks just as much as ever – sometimes not to write, but to fill himself with the book’s mood before he sits down at the keyboard.
 He is Will Overby and he’s on the Red Blog with his Undercover Soundtrack.

-authors, Benny Goodman, Brett Rosenberg, Bruce Springsteen, characters, Desert Island Discs, drama, entertainment, Fix and Finish With Confidence, friends, Gyorgy Ligeti, horror, horror novels, how to write a horror novel, how to write a thriller novel, how to write a zombie novel, I’m On Fire, inspiration, Julie London, Kryzysztof Penderecki, male writers, music for writers, music for writing, My Memories of a Future Life, Nail Your Novel, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, playlist for writers, Roz Morris, soundtracks, Springsteen, The Dream, The Undercover Soundtrack, thriller novels, thrillers, U2, undercover soundtrack, vodou, voodoo, Will Overby, writers, writing, writing to music, zombie novels, zombies
+authors, Benny Goodman, Brett Rosenberg, Bruce Springsteen, characters, Desert Island Discs, drama, entertainment, Fix and Finish With Confidence, friends, Gyorgy Ligeti, horror, horror novels, how to write a horror novel, how to write a thriller novel, how to write a zombie novel, I’m On Fire, inspiration, Julie London, Kryzysztof Penderecki, male writers, music for writers, music for writing, My Memories of a Future Life, Nail Your Novel, playlist for writers, Roz Morris, soundtracks, Springsteen, The Dream, The Undercover Soundtrack, thriller novels, thrillers, U2, undercover soundtrack, vodou, voodoo, Will Overby, writers, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing to music, zombie novels, zombies

 (You see what I mean?
 He should definitely write.)